 This category highlights programs/campaigns that touched consumers by allowing them to become active participants through sampling, hands-on product demos, immersive events, tours, or live, special installations.
 Campaigns can be in support of a single or multiple locations.
 Winning campaigns will prove how your customers interacted with your product or service via a sensory experience that made a lasting impression.

-Experiential Marketing (Virtual Events) NEW
+Experiential Marketing (Virtual Events)

 This category highlights programs/campaigns that touched consumers by allowing them to become active participants through online and offline activities.
-Campaigns with virtual or other non in-person or on-demand experiences will compete in this category.
+Campaigns with virtual or other non-in-person or on-demand experiences will compete in this category.
 Winning campaigns will prove how your customers interacted with your product or service via a sensory experience that made a lasting impression.

-Gaming or eSports Marketing NEW
+Gaming or eSports Marketing

 Holiday or Seasonal Marketing